grt192/GRT2019Preseason/README.md

 Contains `GRTUtil`, named such because there are so many other classes just called `Util`. `GRTUtil` contains utility functions which are not necessarilly used for joystick inputs.

 ## Other Files
-### .settings
-I actually don't know.
-Probably has to do with Java formatter.

 ### .vscode
 Contains workspace settings and lauch configurations.
 The latter is useless as far as I know, the former will help make sure we all use the same settings.